uptane/uptane-standard/uptane-standard.md

 It is possible to delegate signing authority to multiple delegated roles as described in {{TAP-3}}.
 Each multi-role delegation effectively contains a list of ordinary delegations, plus a threshold of those roles that must be in agreement about the non-custom metadata for the image.
 All multi-role delegations MUST be resolved using the following procedure.
 Note that there may be sub-delegations inside multi-role delegations.

-1. For each of the roles in the delegation, find and load the image metadata (or error) following the procedure in {{resolve_delegations}}.
+1. For each of the roles in the delegation, find and load the image metadata following the procedure in {{resolve_delegations}}.
 2. Inspect the non-custom part of the metadata loaded in step 1:
     1. Locate all sets of roles which have agreeing (i.e., identical) non-custom metadata and "MUST match" custom metadata.
 Discard any set of roles with a size smaller than the threshold of roles that must be in agreement for this delegation.
     2. Check for a conflict.
 A conflict exists if there remains more than one agreeing set of roles, each set having different metadata.
 If a conflict is found, choose and return the metadata from the set of roles which includes the earliest role in the multi-delegation list.